geo-ant/blog/_posts/2023-11-20-rust-for-cpp-developers-constructors.md

 safer construction operations for users of your class" ([link](https://isocpp.org/wiki/faq/ctors#named-ctor-idiom)).

 Interestingly, that's exactly how we would do it in Rust.
-We just write an associated function (the equivalent of a static member function) and pass arguments to it.
+We just write an associated function (the equivalent of a static member function) that returns `Self` and takes some arguments.

 ```rust
 struct Rectangle {